Aitia-IIOT/ah5-docs-java-spring/docs/core_systems/service_orchestration_dynamic.md

 :fontawesome-solid-wrench: **enable.blacklist.filter**

-Enable/disable automatic service requester system name verification against to cloud level blacklist.
+Enable/disable automatic service requester system name verification against to cloud level blacklist, and also the provider candidate system names during the orchestration process.
 Can be `true` or `false`.

 :fontawesome-solid-wrench: **force.blacklist.filter**

-Whether or not the service requests should be refused when the blacklist server is not responding.
+Whether or not the service requests should be refused when the blacklist server is not responding, and whether the provider candidates should be dropped during the orchstration process or not.
 Can be `true` or `false`.

 :fontawesome-solid-wrench: **enable.management.filter**